Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

 However, both amniocentesis and CVS are invasive procedures and carry a small risk of miscarriage.
-It is wise to get all information from the doctor before going ahead with any Edwards syndrome test.
+It is wise to get all information from the doctor before going ahead with any test.

-Edwards syndrome diagnosis can be emotionally overwhelming for the parents.
-Experts recommend a balanced approach while counseling such parents.
+The diagnosis can be emotionally overwhelming for the parents.
+Experts recommend a balanced approach while counselling such parents.
 Information regarding survival rate, recurrence risk, treatment options, needs to be shared with absolute empathy and compassion.

 – A pregnancy scan, done between 10 and 14 weeks into the pregnancy, measures the fluid at the back of the baby’s neck to determine “nuchal translucency” to diagnose Edwards Syndrome.

-– A mid-pregnancy scan done at 20 weeks into the pregnancy helps to look for physical symptoms of Edwards’ syndrome in the baby.
+– A mid-pregnancy scan done at 20 weeks into the pregnancy helps to look for physical symptoms of the chromosomal disorder in the baby.

-– The doctor may also suggest prenatal tests like amniocentesis and chorionic villus sampling, where a sample which contains fetal cells is taken to analyze Edwards syndrome chromosomal abnormalities.
+– The doctor may also suggest prenatal tests like amniocentesis and chorionic villus sampling, where a sample which contains fetal cells is taken to analyze chromosomal abnormalities.

-– A diagnosis of Edwards’ syndrome can be emotionally overwhelming for the parents.
-Experts recommend a balanced approach while counseling such parents with absolute empathy and compassion.
+– The diagnosis can be emotionally overwhelming for the parents.
+Experts recommend a balanced approach while counselling such parents with absolute empathy and compassion.

 It is, no doubt, difficult for parents to have a child diagnosed with Edwards syndrome.
 Seeking support from different sources plays a vital role in their emotional well-being.
-In cases of prenatal Edwards syndrome diagnosis, the doctor may even suggest ending the pregnancy as there’s no known Edwards syndrome cure or permanent treatment.
+In cases of prenatal diagnosis, the doctor may even suggest ending the pregnancy as there’s no known cure or permanent treatment.

 – More than 50 percent of the infants do not survive beyond the first week of life.